jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

       --create_workload_cluster
    ```

-1. Using the valuse I supplied, this will do the following:
+1. Using the values I supplied, this will do the following:

    - Install and configure NSX Advanced Load Balancer
    - Enable Workload Managment (Kubernetes)
-   - Create a namespace
+   - Create a namespace called "test-namespace"
-   - Create a workload cluster
+   - Create a workload cluster called "dev-cluster"

 ## Resources